adansuku/ror_cart/README.md

 These enhancements would not only provide a more comprehensive user experience but also contribute to the robustness of the application, making it well-suited for businesses looking to scale their operations.

-By implementing these features, the Amenitiz Cash Register Application could evolve into a full-fledged e-commerce platform.
+By implementing these features, the Cash Register Application could evolve into a full-fledged e-commerce platform.

 ## Contact Information

-Thank you for considering the Amenitiz Cash Register Application.
+Thank you for considering the Cash Register Application.
 We look forward to your contributions and feedback.

 Adán González
 adangrx@gmail.com